Table of contents

 CMD npm run serve

-3. The root user
+4. The root user

 If no user is given (as, in the last 3 dockerfiles shown in the previous section),

-, which of course has security issues.
+docker will build it using root, which of course has security issues.
 To fix this issue

-docker offers the flag USER
+docker offers the flag USER.

-FROM node:12-slim
+FROM node:23-slim

 USER node # <!--- specify the user for docker to build and run the image